LONA MANNING

 Implicit Values in Austen: A Duty to the Poor

-In Jane Austen's day, there were strict distinctions made between the “deserving poor” and those who brought misfortune upon themselves through laziness and idleness.
-When catastrophe befell a family, if the mother died in childbirth or the father was injured at work, stricken families relied upon their local parish authorities for relief.
+When catastrophe befell a family, if the mother died in childbirth or the father, as family breadwinner, was injured or died, stricken families relied upon their local parish authorities for relief.

 "It is not my way to find fault with People because they are poor, for I always think that they are more to be despised and pitied than blamed for it, especially if they cannot help it," says a titled lady in one of Austen's lively sketches written in her youth.